-Biological neurons and the structures in our brains can be useful analogies in introducing neural networks to students and connecting the topic back to core curriculum.
+Biological neurons and the structures in our brains can be useful analogies in introducing neural networks to students and connecting the topic back to the core curriculum.
 In the diagram below, the physical structure and function of a biological neuron - with dendrites receiving inputs and the axon terminals responsible for outputs - is analogous to the neural network with layers of inputs transmitting information to lead to an output.

 The structure of a neural network is based on biological neurons.
-Source: Applied Go (2016, June 9).
-Perceptrons - the most basic form of a neural network.
-Retrieved December 11, 2019 from https://appliedgo.net/perceptron/.
+Image source: Applied Go (2016, June 9).
+Perceptrons - the most basic form of a neural network. https://appliedgo.net/perceptron/.